zayyanmatin/sre-data-service/README.md

 # sre-data-service
-A Service run in Go that will ingest mock cpu and concurrency data into mysql, providing a Restful API that can query the data.
+A Service run in Go that will ingest mock cpu and concurrency data into mysql.
+A REST Api is provided to query the data.

 Prerequisites and Setup:
 1) Have MySQL installed and start up on a server.